Beyond “Epistemic Disobedience”: Contemporary Decolonial Representations of Indigenous Women of Abya Yala in Ixcanul and The Milk of Sorrow

 Experience at MALCS

 My entire dissertation-writing experience at MALCS was truly a gem!
 Initially, when I proposed my tentative topics to the dissertation panel, I felt insecure since my central theme is not Asia-related.
 But I was so blessed that MALCS has manifested great inclusiveness and flexibility by giving me full consent to carry out this project.
 Later, the assigned supervisor has provided ample constructive suggestions and insights during different stages of my writing, particularly with respect to the theoretical orientation of my piece.
 Thanks to my supervisor, previous courses that I have enrolled at MALCS, and rich yet accessible academic resources from HKU library, I was able to progressively make improvements regarding my project.
-The feedback from two examiners is also surprisingly illuminating, offering me a satisfactory termination of my master studies.
+The feedback from two examiners is also surprisingly illuminating, offering me a satisfactory termination of my master’s studies.

-(1) Film still from The Milk of Sorrow
+(1) Image from The Milk of Sorrow